Ryan Coogler: 2020–present: Sinners and producing

 Coogler collaborated with Jordan for a fifth time on Sinners, a supernatural horror film, which was released in April 2025.
 It received critical acclaim.
 Autumn Durald Arkapaw, working alongside Ryan Coogler, shot a substantial share of the Imax sequences — about 20 percent of the film — with IMAX MSM 9802 cameras and 50mm and 80mm Panavision lenses that had been originally custom-designed for Nolan and Van Hoytema on Oppenheimer (AC Oct. ’23).
 Coogler negotiated an unprecedented deal with Warner Bros. for the film, which included a provision for full ownership reversion 25 years after the film's release, granting him control over future licensing, royalties, and sequels.
 The agreement also granted Coogler first-dollar gross participation (earning a percentage of box office revenue immediately) and final cut privileges, ensuring creative control.
 Coogler cited the film's themes of Black ownership and familial legacy—drawing inspiration from his Mississippi-born grandfather's experiences as motivations for the ownership clause.
 Industry analysts noted the deal challenged traditional studio models, with outlets like Variety questioning its profitability.

+At the 98th Academy Awards, Sinners received 16 nominations, breaking the Oscars' all-time nomination record.
+Coogler was nominated for Best Picture and Best Director while winning the Oscar for Best Original Screenplay.
+At the 79th British Academy Film Awards, Sinners became the most-nominated film by a Black director in the British Academy's history, while Coogler became the first Black filmmaker to win the BAFTA Award for Best Original Screenplay.
+He also won the Critics' Choice Movie Award for Best Original Screenplay, the Golden Globe Award for Cinematic and Box Office Achievement, and received nominations at the Directors Guild of America Awards, Producers Guild of America Awards, and Writers Guild of America Awards.
+His production credits on the film's accompanying soundtrack earned him his first Grammy Award in the Best Compilation Soundtrack for Visual Media category.

-Proximity and Coogler co-produced the Marvel series Ironheart for Disney+ starring Dominique Thorne, who had debuted as the titular character in Wakanda Forever.
+Proximity and Coogler co-produced the Marvel series Ironheart (2025) and Eyes of Wakanda for Disney+ starring Dominique Thorne, who had debuted as the titular character in Wakanda Forever.